multiscale/muscle3/docs/source/uncertainty_quantification.rst

 Next, we create a :class:`libmuscle.Message` object to send.
-Since our models will start at time 0, we'll set that as the timestamp, and since we're only running them once each, the next timestamp is ``None``.
+Since our models will start at time 0, we'll set that as the timestamp, and since we're only running them once each, we omit the next timestamp.
 For the data, we send the ``Settings`` object.
 (MUSCLE3 contains special support for sending ``Settings`` objects, since being objects they're not normally MessagePack-serialisable.)